Lose some, win some

 Hims Weight Loss Injections

-Hims offers access to injectable GLP-1 (glucagon-like peptide-1) receptor agonist drugs and oral weight loss medications.
+Hims offers access to injectable GLP-1 (glucagon-like peptide-1) receptor agonists or oral weight loss medications.

-Let’s take a look at GLP-1 drugs first.
+Let’s take a look at GLP-1 medications first.
 Through the Hims platform, qualifying customers may be able to access:

 Your plan can be adjusted down the line as needed.

-Hims customers taking GLP-1s or oral weight loss medications may also be eligible for prescription anti-nausea medication — at no additional cost.
+Hims customers taking some GLP-1s or oral weight loss medications may also be eligible for prescription anti-nausea medication, at no additional cost.
 This offer is unique to Hims.

-If your provider prescribes ondansetron (Zofran®), you can take it as directed to treat nausea associated with weight loss drugs.
+If your provider prescribes ondansetron (generic for Zofran®), you can take it as directed to treat nausea associated with weight loss medications.
 This can be a real asset as your body adjusts to weight loss medications.

 Found also offers access to injectable and oral weight loss medications.

-Available weight loss injections may include Ozempic, Wegovy, and compounded semaglutide, along with:
+Available weight loss injections may include Ozempic and Wegovy®, along with:

 • Mounjaro.
 Mounjaro is FDA-approved for type 2 diabetes but prescribed off-label for weight loss.
 It’s a weekly injection that can suppress your appetite and make you feel fuller.

 • Zepbound.
-Zepbound has the same active ingredient as Mounjaro (tirzepatide) in the same dose.
-The only difference is that it’s FDA-approved for weight loss.
+Zepbound contains the active ingredient tirzepatide.
+It’s FDA-approved for weight loss.

 • Trulicity.
 Trulicity is another weekly injection approved for those with type 2 diabetes and taken off-label for weight loss.
 The active ingredient in this one is called dulaglutide.

 • Victoza.
-Victoza, which contains the active ingredient liraglutide, is another diabetes drug sometimes used for weight loss.
+Victoza, which contains the active ingredient liraglutide, is another diabetes medication sometimes used for weight loss.
 Unlike other options, Victoza is a daily injection.

 • Saxenda.
 Saxenda is also a daily injection containing liraglutide.
 This one is FDA-approved for weight loss.

-For weight loss pills, Found offers access to metformin, Contrave, and topiramate.
+For weight loss pills, Found offers access to:

-Found also offers access to Rybelsus, a daily semaglutide pill that’s FDA-approved for diabetes.
-And zonisamide (also sold under the brand name Zonisade®), which is a daily pill approved for seizures.
-Both are prescribed off-label for weight loss.
+• Zonisamide, zonisamide (also sold under the brand name Zonisade®), which is a daily pill approved for seizures

 Weight loss medication is just one tool in your weight loss toolbox.
 For long-term success, you’ll want to make lifestyle changes like eating nutritious foods, exercising, and getting enough sleep.